-Most people familiar with spinal manipulation as a helpful treatment of spinal problems have experienced a clicking sound during treatment.
+People familiar with chiropractic care likely have experienced the popping noise of chiropractic adjustments.
+This may feel and sound like a clicking of the spine during treatment.
 A doctor of chiropractic presses on your neck or back and, click, something happened.
 Later when someone asks you what happened at the doctor, you respond, “my neck popped,” or “my back clicked.”
 But what is actually happening?
 Where does the sound come from?

 The objective of a spinal manipulation (aka chiropractic adjustment) is to increase motion of specific joints in a specific direction.
 Every joint in our body has a designed amount of motion in a certain direction for healthy functioning of that joint and the joints around it.
-When a specific joint or group of joints are restricted in their motion from swelling, scarring, capsule tightness, or surrounding muscle tension, the mechanics the kinetic chain are altered.
+When a specific joint or group of joints are restricted in their motion from swelling, scarring, joint capsule tightness, or surrounding muscle tension, the normal spinal mechanics are altered.
 Like links in a chain, if one becomes stuck, the adjacent joints move more than their design allows.
 The resulting imbalance of joint motion causes joint swelling, muscle tension, and eventually, pain.

 The solution, therefore, is to treat the joint imbalance.
 When one has a tight muscle, it needs to be stretched, and a series of stretching improves the length of the muscle.
 When one has a restricted joint, it needs to be adjusted, and a series of adjustments gives improved motion to the joint.